Derek-Devs/SQL-Examples/readme.md

 # Requirements
-An SQL interface of your choice (It is reccomended to use GoogleBigQuery)
+An SQL interface of your choice (It is reccomended to use GoogleBigQuery or VSCode)

 Example datasets (matching data sets coming soon).